lavinir/hassio-onedrive-backup/README.md

 0-2,10,21-     [Allowed hours are 00:00-02:59, 10:00-10:59 and 21:00-23:50]

 ```
+> You need to toggle the "Show unused optional configuration options" to see it in the Configuration screen.
 ## Backup Location in OneDrive
 The add-on has specific permissions to a single folder in your OneDrive known as the **App Folder**.
 (More details can be found in the [Security and Privacy](#security-and-privacy) section.)